 Hepatitis A's incubation period (the time it takes from eating the food until beginning to exhibit symptoms) ranges from 15 to 50 days.
 Infected individuals can be sick for up to 6 months, but the liver usually heals on its own within a month or two.
 You can take a blood test to see if you've already been exposed to hepatitis A, and you can also receive a vaccine, which may be something you want to consider.
-If you're a Columbia student, you can call Medical Services at x4-2284 for an appointment, or see your own health care provider for either the antibody test or vaccine.
+The vaccine is now given routinely to children as part of their vaccination program.
+Individuals traveling to certain countries are also given the vaccine.
+See your own health care provider for either the antibody test or vaccine.
 Hepatitis A is killed by heat, so it is not a concern for those enjoying cooked shellfish dishes.

 Worms (and worm eggs) can be a concern when consuming raw fish.
 They are preventable and treatable.
 Your health care provider can prescribe oral medication that is toxic to the worms.
 Worms are killed when the fish is cooked or completely frozen, but can be passed on in the raw state.
 This includes not just sashimi or sushi, but also some other popular dishes, such as partially raw seared fish fillets and ceviche — raw fish marinated in lime or other citrus juice.
 Most worms will pass through the digestive system without causing any problems, but two can cause infections: roundworm larvae and a type of tapeworm species, diphyllobothrium.
 Infection by either of these two parasites can result in abdominal discomfort, diarrhea, fatigue, and feelings of weakness in the arms and legs.
 Though the risk is low, it can be further reduced by purchasing fish from reputable stores and also eating at reputable restaurants.
 Trained sushi chefs have learned how to identify worms or worm eggs in fish, and reputable packing houses use a process called candling (quite simple: holding the fish to light) to check for worms in the fillets.

-For all of the above reasons, people with the following conditions should check with a health care provider before eating raw fish or shellfish:
+For all of the above reasons, it's best for folks with certain conditions to consult with her/his health care provider before eating raw fish or shellfish, which includes :